mchin24/console-age/memory-bank/progress.md

 None - all functionality working as expected.

 ### Technical Debt
-- CSS embedded in HTML (acceptable for this simple project)
 - No build process (appropriate for vanilla JS learning project)
 - Limited error handling granularity (sufficient for current scope)